mitre-attack/attack-stix-data/USAGE.md

 At present there is no TAXII 2.1/STIX 2.1 server for the content of this repository.
 If you wish to access ATT&CK via TAXII you will need to use our TAXII 2.0/STIX 2.0 server instead.
 Please see our [MITRE/CTI GitHub repository](https://github.com/mitre/cti), and [the accompanying docs for our TAXII 2.0 server](https://github.com/mitre/cti/blob/master/USAGE.md#access-from-the-attck-taxii-server), for information about using that version of the dataset.

-### Access most recent version from GitHub via requests
+### Access the most recent version from GitHub via requests
 Users can alternatively access the data from MITRE/CTI using HTTP requests, and load the resulting content into a MemoryStore.
 While typically the TAXII method is more desirable for "live" access, this method can be useful if you want to access data on a branch of the MITRE/CTI repo (the TAXII server only holds the master branch) or in the case of a TAXII server outage.